Owen-3456/powershell-profile/README.md

 `admin` or `sudo` - Opens a new PowerShell window as an administrator.

 `Edit-Profile` - Opens the profile in Visual Studio Code.

+`ll` - Lists contents of directory excluding other directories.